Sustainable Development Goal 15: Links with other SDGs

 The impact of SDG 15 on gender equality (SDG 5) is also significant.
 In many parts of the world, women are farmers, especially poor women living in rural areas.
 They are the main labor force in growing crops, often depend on forests for fuel, fodder and food.
 Their limited ownership of the land reduces their ability to adapt to losses or decide how to use it.
 By protecting biodiversity and thus maintaining agricultural productivity, can also empower gender equality.
 When forest conditions and regeneration improve, women themselves will get a greater political voice.
-Indigenous women in Peru, for example, have turned to ancestral farming techniques in response to climate change with support from the UN Women Gender Fund.
-In addition to healthier crops and higher community incomes, the program promotes indigenous women's participation in public Spaces and decision-making.